 Multiply this by a few swim sessions per week, and you see that it quickly adds up.

 The shoulder is the most mobile joint of the body.
 This mobility is due to the shoulder’s anatomy.
 It is like a golf ball (the head of the upper arm bone, the humerus) placed on a tee (the lateral scapula) held in place by a set of stabilizing muscles and tendons called the rotator cuff.

-The injury can be caused by incorrect technique.
-In freestyle, this is the case if the hand enters thumb first or crosses the middle of the body when it extends to the front.
+Incorrect technique can cause the injury.
+In front crawl, this is the case if the hand enters thumb first or crosses the middle of the body when it extends to the front.

-Unbalanced strength and flexibility development of the muscles is also a cause, as well as unilateral breathing in freestyle, overuse of swim paddles and overzealous stretching.
+Unbalanced strength and flexibility development of the muscles is also a cause, as well as unilateral breathing in front crawl, overuse of swim paddles and overzealous stretching.

 Swimmer’s Shoulder Prevention

 First of all, make sure you swim with correct technique.
 A qualified swimming professional or experienced swimmer can assess your stroke and highlight mistakes.

 For example, in front crawl, make sure that you enter the hand flat in the water during the recovery and that it doesn’t reach past the middle of the body during the pull phase.

 You shouldn’t overtrain or train with tired muscles, as this means that the stabilizing muscles of the shoulder don’t work correctly anymore and the shoulder can be injured.

 Also, avoid sudden increases in amount or intensity of the swim workouts.